SquadcastHub/squadcast-support/README.md

  - apply [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) to your incident response process and build an active knowledge repository with [Squadcast Actions](https://support.squadcast.com/docs/what-are-squadcast-actions) and [Squadcast Runbooks](https://support.squadcast.com/docs/squadcast-runbooks)
  - operate a [transparent incident process](https://support.squadcast.com/docs/managing-all-users) across all your tech team and other key stakeholders
  - conduct [blameless post-mortems](https://support.squadcast.com/docs/postmortems) with a recommended compendium of post-mortem templates that suit different sorts of incident blast radius
+ - be responsive across the SRE core loop from both [iOS and Android](https://support.squadcast.com/docs/using-the-mobile-app) in addition to [desktop](https://app.squadcast.com) and CLI.

 and most of all - `KEEP CALM AND CARRY ON` !